Zapper-fi/protocol/docs/Interpretation/contract-position-interpretation/overview.md

 - Generally not transferrable (though some contracts may allow you to delegate or transfer them)
 - Fungible - you deposit into a large vault, alongside all the other depositors
-- Redeemable - you can redeem your position for the underlying token at any time (unless its locked)
+- Redeemable - you can redeem your position for the underlying token at any time (unless it's locked)
 - Related to a crypto App

 :::info
 Note that Zapper also treats NFT-based positions as App Contract Positions, despite them being tokenized.
 This is because the NFT you receive in return for the deposit does not represent the balance of the position, but rather the position itself.
-Due to this, Zapper cannot calculate how much of the position a user owns from the NFT alone, and must query the contract to determine the balance.
+Due to this, Zapper cannot calculate how much of the position a user owns from the NFT alone and must query the contract to determine the balance.
 :::

 Common examples of App Contract Positions are: